 Do supplements replace surgery?

-No. Supplements buy 20–30 % improved airway lubrication and inflammation control.
-Grade III or higher demands surgical correction—supplements just reduce anesthetic risk.
+No. Supplements buy 20–30% improved airway lubrication and inflammation control.
+Grade III or higher demands surgical correction—supplements just reduce anesthetic risk and improve recovery.

 Is raw feeding safer for airway issues?